chinchalinchin/scrilla/README.md

 12. Copy IV algorithm and option greek algorithms from old python cli program.

-13. Implement start and end date arguments for optimization algorithms, so user can optimizer over any given date range.

-14. TEST MOVING AVERAGE ALGORITHM FOR MIX OF ASSET TYPES.
+13. TEST MOVING AVERAGE ALGORITHM FOR MIX OF ASSET TYPES.
 I think there may be some mismatch of types in date comparisons.

-15. Scrap historical closing prices up to current year from API and store in database.
+14. Scrap historical closing prices up to current year from API and store in database.
 Set up container orchestration via <i>docker-compose</i>

-16. ERROR: There seems to be a problem with the correlation algorithm over time ranges longer than 100 days.
+15. ERROR: There seems to be a problem with the correlation algorithm over time ranges longer than 100 days.
 NOTE: Pretty sure this is resolved now, but needs further testing.
 Correlation algorithm needs test for mix of asset types as well, i.e. equities and crypto.

-17. Condense DEBUG and VERBOSE environment variables into a string valued variable for simpler output configuration, i.e. LOG_LEVEL or some such instead of separating the two options.
+16. Condense DEBUG and VERBOSE environment variables into a string valued variable for simpler output configuration, i.e. LOG_LEVEL or some such instead of separating the two options.

-18. Test views manually for jpeg and non-jpeg functions.
+17. Test views manually for jpeg and non-jpeg functions.
 Now would be a good time to learn about automated tests!

-19. Create automated tests and integrate repo with a CircleCi pipeline that simply builds the image.
+18. Create automated tests and integrate repo with a CircleCi pipeline that simply builds the image.
 Will need to find a cloud provider to deploy onto.
 Perhaps [Heroku](https://www.heroku.com/)

-20. Angular frontend!
+19. Angular frontend!
 Separate container.
 Served through nginx and queries backend <b>pynance</b> server.

-21. Need to modify Docker entrypoint so the `wait-for-it` command in the <i>docker-compose.yml</i> actually does what it is supposed to!
+20. Need to modify Docker entrypoint so the `wait-for-it` command in the <i>docker-compose.yml</i> actually does what it is supposed to!

-22. Create custom postgres image that initializes a <b>market</b> database and a <b>economy</b> database.
+21. Create custom postgres image that initializes a <b>market</b> database and a <b>economy</b> database.
 Populate <b>market</b> with scrapped price histories.
 Populate <b>economy</b> with scrapped statistics histories.

 ### NOTES